Ammonium chloride

-Ammonium chloride is an inorganic compound with the formula NH4Cl and a white crystalline salt that is highly soluble in water.
+Ammonium chloride is an inorganic chemical compound with the chemical formula NH4Cl|auto=1, also written as [NH4]Cl.
+It is an ammonium salt of hydrogen chloride.
+It consists of ammonium cations [NH4]+ and chloride anions Cl−.
+It is a white crystalline salt that is highly soluble in water.
 Solutions of ammonium chloride are mildly acidic.
-In its naturally occurring mineralogic form, it is known as sal ammoniac.
+In its naturally occurring mineralogic form, it is known as salammoniac.
 The mineral is commonly formed on burning coal dumps from condensation of coal-derived gases.
 It is also found around some types of volcanic vents.
 It is mainly used as fertilizer and a flavouring agent in some types of liquorice.
-It is the product from the reaction of hydrochloric acid and ammonia.
+It is a product of the reaction of hydrochloric acid and ammonia.

 Production

-It is a reactant of the Solvay process used to produce sodium carbonate:
+It is a product of the Solvay process used to produce sodium carbonate: